 4. Explore Bled Castle:

 Bled Castle is perched on a hill overlooking the lake and offers breathtaking views of the area.
 Although there are some uphill sections, you can visit the castle with toddlers.
 They will be fascinated by the medieval atmosphere and can enjoy the castle courtyard and the interactive exhibits.
-There were quite a few steps up to the castle, so you also have the option to drive up there.
-Because we were tired by the end of the day, we drove there and then walked the grounds a bit, although the castle itself had already closed for the day.
+There had been pretty some steps as much as the fort, so that you additionally have the option to drive up there.
+Because we had been worn-out by way of the quit of the day, we drove there and then walked the grounds a chunk, although the fortress itself had already closed for the day..

 5. Ensure Toddler Safety: